 Smullen, Amanda and Fawcett, Paul.
 2018, Calibrating Public Sector Governance.
 A survey of arm’s length agencies in the Australian Commonwealth Public Sector.
 Canberra: ANU.

-(with Paul Fawcett, University of Canberra).
-Calibrating Public Sector Governance.
-An international collaboration between 10 different universities based in 7 different countries, examining the correspondence between formal organizational governance designs and the strategic environment of Australian agencies wherein Senior managers must function.
-Funded by The Netherlands Organization by Scientific Research led by Assoc Prof Thomas Schillemans, Utrecht University, The Netherlands.
+Calibrating Public Sector Governance_.
+Is an international collaboration between 10 different universities based in 7 different countries, examining the correspondence between formal organizational governance designs and the strategic environment of Australian agencies wherein Senior managers must function.
+Funded by The Netherlands Organization by Scientific Research (NWO) led by Prof Thomas Schillemans, Utrecht University, The Netherlands.
+Related articles: https://journals.sagepub.com/doi/full/10.1177/00953997211004606

 Pragmatic Federalism.
 From the blame game to learning.
 An examination of the role of cross jurisdictional interaction and routines to share and examine performance in the realms of curative/hospital care and somatic care.
 This study examines routines of performance collection and dialogue at both cross jurisdictional level but also in 3 Australian states.
 It seeks to understand the conditions and constraints to learning.
 Funded by the College of Asia & the Pacific, ANU.